robfiras/loco-mujoco/README.md

 ```

 ### Download the Datasets
+After installing LocoMuJoCo, new commands for downloading the datasets will be setup for you.
 You have the choice of downloading all datasets available or only the ones you need.

-To install all datasets run:
+For example, to install all datasets run:
 ```bash
 loco-mujoco-download
 ```